 Sydney, the entry point for many international visitors, is perhaps Australia’s most iconic city.
-It’s very easy to navigate independently with many of the classic sights, such as the Sydney Harbour Bridge, Opera House, botanical gardens and Rocks area, found around Circular Key.
+It’s very easy to navigate independently with many of the classic sights, such as the Sydney Harbour Bridge, Opera House, botanical gardens and Rocks area, found around Circular Quay.

 The Rocks is historically significant as this is where the first settlers, most of whom were convicts, landed.
 It’s been rejuvenated over the years, and a guided tour of the area will take you to the country’s oldest pub as well as other buildings of note.